rethinkdb/rethinkdb/docs/index.rst

 and should use TCP.
 The following command will start a slave that correctly works with ELB::

+  $ rethinkdb serve --master port --run-behind-elb port
-  $ rethinkdb server --slave-of host:port --run-behind-elb
+  $ rethinkdb serve --slave-of host:port --run-behind-elb port

 ```````````````````
 IP Address Stealing
 ```````````````````
-RethinkDB can load balance by manipulation if IP addresses.
+RethinkDB can load balance by manipulation of IP addresses.
 In this scheme the slave, on failover will "steal" the fallen master's IP address thus invisibly redirecting new connections to itself.
 The master machine must be run with 2 IP addresses, one for user connections and one for replication connections.
 This